Skip to main content

 Under the Hood

 SSE transport: Job updates arrive over the same SSE connection used for query subscriptions.
-The client registers for job-specific updates via /subscribe-job:
+The client registers for job-specific updates via /_api/subscribe-job:

 await client._registerJob(clientSubId, jobId);

 Connection lifecycle: If the SSE connection drops, the client reconnects with exponential backoff.
-Job subscriptions are re-registered automatically on reconnection.
+Query subscriptions are re-registered automatically; recreate job and workflow stores after reconnect if you need fresh tracking on the new session.

 Server-side updates: Progress updates are pushed via PostgreSQL LISTEN/NOTIFY.
 The gateway receives notifications and broadcasts to relevant SSE connections: